ayanava-99/Streamlit_Sample_UI/README.md

 # Streamlit_Sample_UI
-A small UI for Signup/Login form using Streamlit
+A small UI for Signup/Login form using Streamlit.